 - a.
 Registry may be paper or electronic - b.
-"All patients in the registry" may consist, for example, of diabetes patients only, if practice unit has only implemented capability 2.1. - c.
-The registry is not expected to contain clinical information on all health care services received at any site for 100% of patients in the registry, but is expected to contain a critical mass of information from various sources, including the PO's or practice unit's own practice management system, and electronic or other records from facilities with which the PO or practice unit is affiliated - d.
-Other sites and service types are defined as labs, inpatient admissions, ER, UCC, and pharmaceuticals (with dates and diagnoses where applicable). - e.
-The definition of "substantial majority of health care services" is three-quarters of preventive and chronic condition management services rendered to patients. - f.
+"All patients in the registry" may consist of patients relevant to the specialty type, if practice unit has only implemented capability 2.1. - c.
+The registry is not expected to contain clinical information on all health care services received at any site for 100% of patients in the registry, but is expected to contain a critical mass of information from various relevant sources, including the PO's or practice unit's own practice management system, and electronic or other records from facilities with which the PO or practice unit is affiliated - d.
+Other sites and service types are defined as labs, inpatient admissions, ER, urgent care and pharmaceuticals (with dates and diagnoses where applicable), when relevant to the condition being managed by the specialist, - e.
+The definition of "substantial majority of health care services" is three-quarters of relevant services rendered to patients. - f.
 If registry is paper, information may be extracted from records and recorded in registry manually, and must be in the form of an accessible data field for population level management of patients